Sponsoring family members to live in the U.S. has been a central tenet of immigration law for over 50 years.

 What’s the biggest difference between those in the “immediate relatives” category vis-a-vis the “family preferences” category?

 Immediate relatives are not subject to a quota.
 This means there are no limits on the number of green cards that can be issued to immediate relatives of U.S. citizens.

-Moreover, each of the four preference system sub-categories have a different quota.
+Each of the four family preference system sub-categories have a different quota.

 Complicating matters further, only 7% of all preference category visas can be given to immigrants from any one country.

 With over 180 nations, if each country sought their maximum total of visas in a given year, this would equal over 1,000%.

 In short, the 7% limit per country is only an allowable maximum, not a guaranteed number, of visas available to that country.

 This means even if immigrants from a particular country have not used up their country’s 7% for 2012, they can still end up on a waiting list for the next year.

 As the visa preference numbers illustrate, our immigration system for family members trying to legally enter from abroad needs to be revamped.

 In a nutshell, here’s how the system works: